platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 <!-- vale Platform.condescending = YES -->

 Platform.sh recommends ensuring that your DNS Provider supports dynamic apex domains before registering your domain name with them.
-If you are using a DNS Provider that does not support dynamic apex domains then you can't use `example.com` with Platform.sh, and need to use only `www.example.com` (or similar) instead.
+If you are using a DNS Provider that doesn't support dynamic apex domains then you can't use `example.com` with Platform.sh, and need to use only `www.example.com` (or similar) instead.

 ### (Alternate) Using a DNS provider with apex domain forwarding